Photo by Andres Ramirez

 - Place chocolate in a microwave-safe bowl.
 Microwave HIGH for 1 minute or until chocolate melts, stirring every 15 seconds.

-- When cake is completely cooled, drizzle the chocolate glaze over it until covered to your liking (you may have extra glaze left over) and let sit at room temperature at least 1 hour before serving.
+- When the cake is completely cooled, drizzle the chocolate glaze over it until covered to your liking (you may have extra glaze left over) and let sit at room temperature for at least 1 hour before serving.

 - Serve at room temperature.